Winter Squash Salad with Massaged Kale, Toasted Hazelnuts, and Pomegranate

 1 Tbs. olive oil

-fine sea salt and black pepper, to taste
+fine sea salt and black pepper, to taste1/2 cup raw hazelnuts

 1 large head lacinato kale, ribs removed and finely chopped